kammelCase/ShotsFiredBoston/README.md

 **This is a work in progress**.

-It's an exploration of gun violence in Boston, MA to see if gun violence is increasing year-over-year.
+It's an exploration of gun violence in Boston, MA to see if gun violence is increasing or decreasing year-over-year.

 Incident data has been obtained from [Boston Data](https://data.boston.gov/dataset/shootings).
 Weather data has been obtained from [NOAA](https://www.ncei.noaa.gov/cdo-web/).